Locations:

 What is the treatment for alcohol-associated liver disease?

-• Behavioral treatment.
-You may work with addiction counselors or psychologists.
+• Behavioral treatment: You may work with addiction counselors or psychologists.
 They’ll help you change your drinking behavior.

-• Medication.
-There are medications that can ease the feeling that you need to have a drink.
+• Medication: There are medications that can ease the feeling that you need to have a drink.

 When should I see my healthcare provider?

-You might want to ask your healthcare provider the following questions:
+You might want to ask your provider:

 • Is my condition reversible?